-If you have invoked inspections manually, you can examine the results in the Inspection Results tool window that opens automatically after the analysis is finished.
+If you have invoked inspections manually, you can examine the results in the Problems tool window that opens automatically after the analysis is finished.
 All detected problems are listed in the left part of the tool window.
 Click a problem to display inspection details on the right.

-To fix a problem, use (Apply a quick-fix).
-You can also press Alt+Enter or select a suitable fix from the popup menu.
+To fix a problem, click the icon on the toolbar or in the context menu.
+You can also press Alt+Enter and select a suitable fix from the popup menu.

-You can streamline the process by applying quick-fixes from your inspection profile to the selected scope without examining and applying each separate fix individually.
+You can streamline the process of fixing problems in your code by running Code Cleanup.
+This allows you to batch-apply quick-fixes to the selected scope without examining each problem individually.

 In the Specify Code Cleanup Scope dialog, select the scope to which you want to apply a profile.

-IntelliJ IDEA performs code analysis and applies quick-fixes from the selected inspection profile to all detected issues.
+IntelliJ IDEA performs code analysis and applies quick-fixes from the selected inspection profile to the detected issues.

 The Specify Code Cleanup Scope dialog